-The Town Council Tax is currently £147.93 a year at Council Tax Band A which equates to around £2.84 per week.
+The Town Council Tax is currently £163.06 a year at Council Tax Band A which equates to around £3 per week.
 This represents around 11p in every £1 of the total Council Tax bill while the remaining 89p funds the services provided by Durham County Council, Durham Police Authority and County Durham and Darlington Fire and Rescue Authority.
-This is demonstrated on the graph below:-

-More detail on how money is allocated and spent on services is set out in the Council’s Budget and Accounts which are available to view via the links on the left hand side of the page.
+More detail on how money is allocated and spent on services is set out in the Council’s Budget and Accounts which are available to view via the above links.

 An overview of the Town Council finances used as a hand out at community events and meetings can be downloaded from the following link:-

-If you have any questions about the Council’s finances, please do not hesitate to contact the Council’s Finance Manager, Dan Austin on 01325 300700 or by email at Daniel.Austin@great-aycliffe.gov.uk
+If you have any questions about the Council’s finances, or if a document isn’t in an accessible format, please do not hesitate to contact the Council’s Finance Manager, Dan Austin on 01325 300700 or by email at Daniel.Austin@great-aycliffe.gov.uk